Wade Graham: 2015

 On 31 January and 1 February, Graham captained the Sharks in the 2015 NRL Auckland Nines, after originally selected captain, Luke Lewis, was ruled out with injury.
 On 3 May, Graham captained New South Wales City against New South Wales Country, playing at second-row in his team's 34–22 loss at Wagga Wagga.
 He co-captained the Sharks alongside Michael Ennis for a period whilst Cronulla's regular captain Paul Gallen was sidelined due to injury.
 Graham finished the 2015 season having played in all of the Sharks 26 matches, and scoring four tries.
 On 15 December, he was named on the interchange bench for the Indigenous All Stars due to play the NRL All Stars team on 13 February 2016.

 2016

 On 13 January 2016, Graham was named in the emerging New South Wales Blues squad.
 On 13 February 2016, Graham played for the Indigenous All Stars against the NRL All Stars, playing off the interchange bench in the 12–8 loss at Suncorp Stadium.

-Graham made his debut for New South Wales in game 3 of the 2016 State of Origin series, after having originally been selected to debut in Game 2, however being ineligible due to a suspension resulting from a high tackle on Jonathan Thurston in Cronulla's Round 14 win over the North Queensland Cowboys.
+Graham made his debut for New South Wales in game 3 of the 2016 State of Origin series, after having originally been selected to debut in Game 2, however being ineligible due to a suspension resulting from a high tackle on Johnathan Thurston in Cronulla's Round 14 win over the North Queensland Cowboys.

 On 2 October, Graham was part of the Cronulla side that won the 2016 grand final to claim the club's first ever premiership.